 For more information, please visit: https://precollege.brown.edu/summeratbrown/

-California Institute of the Arts – CSSSA Creative Writing Program
+California State Summer School for the Arts – CSSSA Creative Writing Program

 The CSSSA Creative Writing Program offers personalized and interactive workshops for approximately seventy talented and motivated young writers.
 A faculty of four professional writers guide and instruct students in the techniques of fiction, poetry, memoir, and dramatic writing.